-- Project Management Committee (PMC): Responsible for day-to-day project administration and project management tasks; - Project Steering Committee (PSC): Responsible for indicating overall direction and sanctioning of all project deliverables prior to departmental endorsement; - Technical Task Team with Sub Task Teams: Responsible for thematic specialist support; and - External stakeholder group/ public: Responsible for wider stakeholder input and public participation.
+► Project Steering Committee (PSC): Responsible for indicating overall direction and sanctioning of all project deliverables prior to departmental endorsement;

+Project Management Committee (PMC): Responsible for project management tasks;

+▶ Technical Task Team with Sub-Task Teams: Responsible for thematic specialist support; and participation.

+External stakeholder group/ public: Responsible for wider stakeholder input and public

+FIGURE 25: Stakeholder consultation.

-CHAPTER 4: THE WIDER POLICY, STRATEGY AND LAW CONTEXT
+CHAPTER 4: THE POLICY, STRATEGY AND LAW CONTEXT

 The purpose of the ensuing discussion is to highlight the most prominent policy, strategy and pieces of legislation, deemed to be direction giving to eutrophication management, and to highlight some important aspects to align eutrophication management with.
-To this end, linkages with the international sustainable development agenda; key pieces of national legislation, with respect to applicable law principles; selected executive strategies; and the Integrated Water Quality Management Policy and Strategy for South Africa (2017) are pursued next:
+To this end, linkages with the international sustainable development agenda; key pieces of national legislation, with respect to applicable law principles; selected executive strategies; and the Integrated Water Quality Management Policy and Strategy for South Africa (2017) are pursued next.

-4.1 International sustainable development agenda
+4.1 The international sustainable development agenda